sonikxx/Java/Java_Bootcamp.Day09-1/README.md

 *Takeaways: Today you will implement the basic mechanism of a client/server application based on Java—Sockets API.*

-💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
-It's anonymous and will help our team make your educational experience better.
-We recommend completing the survey immediately after the project.

 # Contents
 1. [Chapter I](#chapter-i) \
     1.1.
 [Preamble](#preamble)